n8mob/n8mob.github.io/apps/chainchat.md

 date: 2019-06-26
 ---

-Chain Chat v1.22 is currently in development.
-This page is current as of 26 June, 2019
+Chain Chat has changed names to [MAGiE]({% link apps/magie.md %}) This page was current as of 26 June, 2019

 ## Privacy Policy